futtta/ao_critcss_aas/readme.txt

 1. Install from your WordPress "Plugins > Add New" screen (search for Autoptimize)
 1. Activate the plugin.
 1. You will see a "Critical CSS"-tab in Autoptimize.
-1. Enter the API key from your [https://criticalcss.com](https://criticalcss.com/account/api-keys/?aff=1)
+1. Enter the API key from your [https://criticalcss.com](https://criticalcss.com/account/api-keys?aff=1)
 1. (optional): create a default rule which can be used if no automated rule applies.
 1. (optional): create manual Path-based rules for specific pages to override automated rules.
 If you leave the critical CSS field of path-based rules empty, the plugin will automatically extract it.
+1. To get critical CSS going, make sure there are requests coming in that are not served by a page cache

 == Frequently Asked Questions ==

 = Where do I get an API key from? =

-Please sign up at [https://criticalcss.com](https://criticalcss.com/?aff=1) then go to [CriticalCSS.com API Keys](https://criticalcss.com/account/api-keys/?aff=1).
+Please sign up at [https://criticalcss.com](https://criticalcss.com/?aff=1) then go to [CriticalCSS.com API Keys](https://criticalcss.com/account/api-keys?aff=1).
 This is a premium service, so be sure to read the additional pricing information!

 At the time of writing (4 May 2018) the price for using CriticalCSS.com is: